You can't discuss

 better and you can never have too much.
 Adding RAM is a quick and easy

-upgrade in most cases (tho some later models cannot be upgraded except
+upgrade in most cases (tho some later models cannot be upgraded after

 Other hardware requirements may involve graphic cards and specs